a peek into the dark side of (for-profit) PCC college recruitment in North America

 In 2009, I became an Admissions Advisor or “Education Counsellor” (the title given on my business card), for Evergreen College in Mississauga and I kind of knew what I was in for but needed a job after returning from 3 months in India.
 It was essentially a “sales” job and the counsellor thing was just a front – implying that I/we actually cared about the people we registered when in fact, we didn’t because the school didn’t.
 Evergreen was/is a small independent Canadian PCC College unlike IAOD that was an American corporation.
 There were 5 “counsellors” (Mississauga) who were given monthly target/quotas and that unspoken threat that if we didn’t reach our target, there would be consequences (quite possibly let go).
 We were paid 5% commission on sales/registrations and we were in competition with each other – creating a high degree of office politics, animosity and ill will.
 The office where we worked, all jammed into one open room and monitored (by camera) by management was toxic; always on the phone coercing people to come in for their FREE consultation, so we could hard-sell them into registering, using every known trick to do that.
 At the beginning of each month, our numbers were published (via email) to all admissions staff (at both campuses, Mississauga and Toronto) and the “star” (top sales) counsellor was given a bonus while the rest of us watched in contempt, jealously and fear (all meticulously planned by management).
 It was an environment where we were rewarded for producing and punished for having a bad month and it was a revolving door; recruiters coming and going all the time.
 Always “free” laptops or tablets if incoming registered, but to them it’s only if they register before the end of the month (promotion ending next week!) – and the college didn’t care when they found that everyone got one regardless.

 What I can tell you is that these colleges (for the most part) are constantly breaking the rules and fudging the facts to increase profits/magnify their position and growth, yet are allowed to get away with it because regulations are all talk and little action.
 The MTCU/Ministry of Training Colleges and Universities reminds me a lot of the College of Physicians and Surgeons of Ontario – where wrong doing is quietly swept under the carpet – members are protected and where complaints are ignored.
 PCC franchising is a huge problem because anyone with money can “buy in” to the education business, hire unqualified teachers (on the cheap) and profit from people’s ignorance as “registered” schools.
 Many of the staff at most private colleges are former students, (administration, TA’s or even teachers) having little or no experience.
 I thought that maybe, the Everest College closures (14 campuses) in February 2015 would wake up the system.
 Not even close.
-Thousands abandoned – zero accountability.
+Thousands abandoned – minimal accountability.

 What’s consistent about private music/media arts schools, is the catchy marketing.
 Everything from “Advanced” programs, to “Gold Standard”, “Elite” or “Premier” in their self description, but nothing is more telling than looking at their posted “success stories”, which for the most part are deceptive.
-Pictures of alumni (sitting at a big mixing board) who have just started their own “production company” and are releasing a new album or playing live somewhere – some having done an internship at some recording studio (famous names dropped) and now working at a new company that’s unheard of, or as so-called “producers” who are really working in a clothing store (after digging a little deeper).
+Pictures of alumni (sitting at a big mixing board) who have just started their own “production company” and are releasing a new album or playing live somewhere – some having done an internship at some recording studio (famous names dropped) and now working at a new company that’s unheard of, or as so-called “producers” who are really working in a survival job (after digging a little deeper).
 It’s all about appearances.
 All looking very favourable however – to those who don’t see between the cracks or know what’s really going on.

 Sounds awesome!
 Where do I sign?